 1. Lima Beans (8g of protein per 100g)

-The vegetable with the highest amount of protein is lima beans.
+The highest protein vegetable is a lima bean.
 With 8g of per 100g, their protein content rivals that of some meats and including them in your diet could be one of the best things you ever do.
-Lima beans are considered one of the healthiest foods on earth due to their high levels of fibre and energy boosting nutrients.
+Lima beans are considered one of the healthiest foods on earth due to their high levels of fibre and energy-boosting nutrients.
+If you're looking for the vegetable with most protein then this is it.

 2. Kale (4.3g of protein per 100g)

-Kale is another food that is largely believed to be a super food due to its extensive health benefits.
-Kale contains 4.3g of protein per 100g, and is also a great source of fibre and water, which can help digestive problems and dehydration.
+Kale is another high protein vegetable that is largely believed to be a superfood due to its extensive health benefits.
+Kale contains 4.3g of protein per 100g and is also a great source of fibre and water, which can help with digestive problems and dehydration.
 Kale does not have an overly strong taste and is an extremely versatile ingredient, meaning it can be thrown into almost any dish.
-It’s only downside is that it is very lightweight and eating 100g might be difficult.
+Its only downside is that it is very lightweight and eating 100g might be difficult.

 3. Alfalfa Sprouts (4g of protein per 100g)

 Bean sprouts in general are a tremendous source of protein, but alfalfa beats them all as the sprout with the highest protein content.
-With 4g of protein per 100g, this tasty, easy to prepare ingredient can be included in almost any east-Asian style meal, most frequently finding its way into noodle dishes.
-It is also rich in vitamin K, which is used in the body to repair and maintain bones as well as preventing blood clots.
+With 4g of protein per 100g, this tasty, easy-to-prepare ingredient can be included in almost any Asian-style meal, most frequently finding its way into noodle dishes.
+It is also rich in vitamin K, which is used in the body to repair and maintain bones as well as to prevent blood clots.

 4. Brussel Sprouts (3.4g of protein per 100g)